DigitalNZ/supplejack/about.md

 * decide whether field data from a matching CONCEPT should add to or overwrite existing field data (e.g. add a place of death if that data is not already stored in a specific person CONCEPT)
 * link item RECORDS to a stored CONCEPT (e.g. link a photo to a photographers person CONCEPT)
 * use the Supplejack API to query all the matching CONCEPTs to find possible matches (e.g. search for a particular person and see what people's names match)

-*WARNING: Here be dragons.
-This CONCEPT feature is still in experimental mode and does not yet work reliably.
-We would welcome comments and suggestions for improvement.*

 For details on setting up CONCEPTS, see the following documentation on [creating schema](/supplejack/api/creating-schemas.html), [CONCEPT configuration](/supplejack/manager/concept-configuration.html), [CONCEPT matching](/supplejack/manager/parser-dsl-domain-specific-language.html), [CONCEPT API](/supplejack/api_usage/concepts-api.html)